skcheerla/RedHat-OpenShift/Cluster Operators.md

 ✅ **In summary**:
 Cluster Operators are the **brains behind OpenShift’s automation**.
 They continuously manage, monitor, and repair the platform’s critical components, so administrators don’t need to manually fix every service.

----

-Do you want me to also **compare Cluster Operators vs Regular Operators** (user-installed ones like databases, Kafka, etc.) so you see the difference more clearly?